General Tax Information

 UConn Volunteer Income Tax Assistance (VITA) Program, offered at Storrs campus

-If you are a current student or visiting scholar you can sign up for a free tax preparation services with a tax preparer through UConn’s Volunteer Income Tax Assistance (VITA) Program.
+If you are a current student or visiting scholar you can sign up for a free tax preparation service with a volunteer tax preparer through UConn’s Volunteer Income Tax Assistance (VITA) Program.
 The VITA program will help to prepare federal and CT state tax returns.
 You must register in advance for an appointment.
 If you make an appointment, you must attend.
-If you do not attend your appointment, you will not be able to make another appointment.
+If you do not attend your appointment, you will not be able to make another appointment or utilize the program in future years.
 If you have questions, please contact firstname.lastname@example.org.

 Sprintax tax preparation software, online

 International students and scholars can prepare their federal tax return and 8843 form online using Sprintax.
-This service is free for current UConn students and scholars, as well as recent graduates who are on post-completion OPT, or Academic Training.
-Sprintax can also prepare your state tax return for a fee.
-Sprintax prepares tax forms for individuals who are non-residents for tax purposes.
-The software will have you complete a short questionnaire to determine whether you qualify.
-You will need to request an access code from ISSS to complete your tax return preparation.
-Email email@example.com if you would like to request an access code and a link to the Sprintax portal.
+This service is provided free for current UConn students and scholars, as well as recent graduates who are on post-completion OPT, or Academic Training.
+Sprintax can also prepare your state tax return for an extra fee.
+Sprintax prepares tax forms for individuals who are nonresident aliens for tax purposes.
+The software will have you complete a short questionnaire to determine whether you qualify to use the service.
+You will need to request an access code from ISSS that you will enter at "Checkout" to obtain your federal tax preparation at no cost.
+Email email@example.com and provide your full name and Peoplesoft number if you would like to request an access code and a link to the Sprintax portal.

 Social Security Number/ITIN Requirement